jorgecarleitao/pyglet-gui/docs/manager.rst

     .. method:: get_position

-        Computes and returns its position (x, y) on the window.
+        Computes and returns its position (x, y) on its window.

         Used with :meth:`pyglet_gui.core.Viewer.set_position` to set the position of this manager in the window.

 Controller Manager
 ^^^^^^^^^^^^^^^^^^